-Emergencies outside our service area: If you have an emergency outside of CDPHP UBI's service area, simply go to the nearest hospital emergency room.
+Emergencies outside our service area: If you have an emergency outside of the CDPHP UBI service area, simply go to the nearest hospital emergency room.
 If you are required to pay for services at the time of treatment, please request an itemized bill.
-Send the bill along with your name and member ID number to CDPHP's Member Services Department, 500 Patroon Creek Blvd., Albany, NY 12206.
+Send the bill along with your name and member ID number to the CDPHP UBI Member Services Department, 500 Patroon Creek Blvd., Albany, NY 12206.